andreeuuetoa/betting-processor/README.md

 Each line consists of those values separated by a comma:
 * First value is player ID – A random UUID.
 * Second value is player operation – One of 3 operations: DEPOSIT, BET, WITHDRAW.
-* Third value (if exists) is a match id – A random UUID.
+* Third value (if exists) is a match ID – A random UUID.
 * Fourth value is the coin number player use for that operation.
 * Fifth value (if exists) is the side of the match the player places the bet on.